KA24DE – The Ultimate Motor Guide

 The nose was smoothed out by getting rid of the non-functional slots.

-Considering simplying your KA?
+Considering simplifying your KA?
 This guide will give you all you need to know:

 KA24DE N/A Upgrades

-Thanks to the huge following that the 240SX has in drifting, it’s quickly become one of the most popular tuner cars in the US.
-A naturally aspirated built can reach up to 200whp (230bhp), but it isn’t cheap.
+Thanks to the enormous following that the 240SX has in drifting, it’s quickly become one of the most popular tuner cars in the US.
+A naturally aspirated build can reach 200whp (230bhp), which isn’t cheap.

-This kind of build requires full bolt-on supporting mods, ported and polished head, bigger cams, and possibly a higher compression ratio.
+This build requires full bolt-on supporting mods, ported and a polished head, bigger cams, and possibly a higher compression ratio.

-Before any tuning is done to your KA, we always highly recommend ensuring that you ensure both the engine and its components are in good condition.
+Before any tuning to your KA, we highly recommend ensuring that the engine and its components are in good condition.
 There’s nothing more frustrating than spending money on a damaged engine.

-If you decide you want to stay on the originally intended naturally aspirated path, there are a handful of simple modifications you can carry out to extract some extra ponies.
+If you decide to stay on the intended naturally aspirated path, there are a handful of simple modifications you can carry out to extract some extra ponies.

 Firstly, you’ll want to install a cold air intake for maximum breathing efficiency, followed by a 4-2-1 header with the most free-flowing exhaust system available.

-Combine this with a lightweight flywheel and a tuned ECU and you should be capable of achieving around 175hp, 20hp more than the 155hp which it left the factory with.
+Combine this with a lightweight flywheel and a tuned ECU, and you should be capable of achieving around 175hp, 20hp more than the 155hp that it left the factory with.

-If you’re considering spending some hard-earned cash on upgrades, you’ll undoubtedly also want to make the most of your suspension, so make sure you check out our 240SX Coilover guide!
+If you’re considering spending hard-earned cash on upgrades, you’ll undoubtedly want to make the most of your suspension, so check out our 240SX Coilover guide!

-Worried that your stock KA won’t be capable when it comes to drifting?
+Are you concerned that your stock KA won’t be capable of drifting?
 Let these guys prove you wrong!

 Turbocharging the KA24DE (KA24DE-T)